 The dataset consists of 22 years of The Tehran stock exchange index.
 The choice of this market is motivated by several reasons.
 First, this is a new research, and we could not find same research.
 There are some researches like the study by Chkili (2017).
 Also, as noted by Naifar et al. (2016) and Shahzad et al. (2019), these markets constitute the first Islamic indices launched for investors seeking Sharia-compliant equities.
 These indices also are the most commonly used in the empirical studies of Islamic stocks.
 Moreover, the Dow Jones Islamic indices have an adequate time series for the Shariah-based stocks (Hammoudeh et al., 2014).
-In addition, no one has analyzed their volatility dynamic using a Markov switching approach for The Tehran stock exchange to investigate the role of gold as a hedge and safe haven for such analysis helps investors to acquire effective diversification benefits and downside risk reductions for the period spans from 1998 to 2018.
+In addition, no one has analyzed their volatility dynamic using a Markov switching approach for The Tehran stock exchange.
+Given our main objective, we choose The Tehran stock exchange to investigate the role of gold as a hedge and safe haven for such analysis helps investors to acquire effective diversification benefits and downside risk reductions for the period spans from 1998 to 2018.